 Ranking and/or selecting may be based upon search-based criteria such as:

 - Any combination thereof

-Sometimes information retrieved from entity references associated with a particular webpage may be in a list of persons appearing in that webpage.
-That list by itself might be a good answer if the question appears to be asking for a list, but it’s possible that the top listed result may be chosen as an answer like in the pictured example above.
+Sometimes information retrieved from entity references associated with a particular webpage may be in a list of persons appearing on that webpage.
+That list by itself might be a good answer if the question appears to be asking for a list, but the top listed result may be chosen as an answer like in the pictured example above.

 Sometimes the top ten or top 20 results might be looked at, and an entity chosen from those.
 The chosen answer would have to fit the question type correctly, such as being a correct type of entity to fit a “who” query.

 If multiple entities turn up as candidate answers, they might be put into a list, and ranking signals associated with them might be used to choose what may be the best answer.
 The highest-ranked entity could be chosen as the answer.

 The most commonly occurring entity reference could be chosen as an answer, but other ranking signals might fit better.
 These are two types of signals that might be used: